r0mik/dogecoinanalyzer/README.md

 The collector script runs continuously, fetching data at configured intervals and storing it in the database.

 ### Analysis Bot
-The analysis bot processes recent market data and generates predictions for different timeframes (1h, 4h, 24h, 7d, 30d).
+The analysis bot processes recent market data and generates predictions for different timeframes.
+The timeframes include:
+- **Dynamic interval timeframe** - Based on `ANALYSIS_INTERVAL_MINUTES` (e.g., if set to 10, creates "10m" predictions)
+- **Standard timeframes**: 1h, 4h, 24h, 7d, 30d

+For example, if `ANALYSIS_INTERVAL_MINUTES=10`, the bot will generate predictions for: 10m, 1h, 4h, 24h, 7d, 30d

 #### Local LLM Model Integration (Optional)
 The analyzer supports integration with local LLM models (e.g., LM Studio) for enhanced analysis: